gabrielcuvillier/arxwasm/README.md

         $ export NACL_ARCH=x86_64
         $ make zlib freetype sdl2 openal-soft regal boost

-    Using a Native Client executable instead of Portable Native Client may be useful for debugging, and it allow for faster compilation.
-However, be advised that such Native Client executables can't be run in the browser without the special flag _#enable-nacl_ activated in Chrome (this is because they are not architecture independant, hence not ready for the open web).
+    Using a Native Client executable instead of Portable Native Client may be useful for debugging, and it allows faster compilation.
+However, be advised that such Native Client executables can't be run in Chrome without a special flag activated in the browser (this is because they are not architecture independant, hence not ready for the open web).

 #### A note on GLM library

 This library is not part of Naclports.
 But as it is a header-only library, there is in fact nothing to be build externally.

-As so, for convenience, this library have been stored directly as a git submodule of the ArxLibertatis-pnacl project.
+For convenience, this library have been stored directly as a git submodule of the ArxLibertatis-pnacl project.

 ### Building ArxLibertatis-pnacl

 Here is the final part, build ArxLibertatis Portable Native Client module:

+* If you come from the previous chapter, be sure to move outside _naclports/src_ folder:

+        $ cd ../..

+* The following packages needs to be installed (they should be already): git make cmake.

+        $ sudo apt-get install git make cmake

-* First, fetch the source code of this specific fork of Arx Libertatis:
+* Fetch the source code of this fork of Arx Libertatis:

         $ git clone https://github.com/gabrielcuvillier/ArxLibertatis-pnacl.git
         $ cd ArxLibertatis-pnacl